-These changes are as follows.
-Financial accounts will have to be audited annually by suitably qualified persons; at least two quotations will have to be obtained for larger items of expenditure; the executive committee will be limited to spending no more than 10 percent above any approved budget item; personal notice to all unit owners will be required for upcoming executive committee meetings, as will notification of the decisions of the executive committee, and notification of meetings and decisions made will no longer be permitted to be conveyed simply by placing a notice on a noticeboard; and proxy votes to be used at an owners' corporation meeting will have to be submitted to the secretary at least 24 hours before the meeting takes place.
+· Financial accounts will have to be audited annually by suitably qualified persons

+• At least two quotations will have to be obtained for the larger items of expenditure

+• The executive committee will be limited to spending no more than ten percent above any approved budget item

+• Personal notice to all unit owners will be required for upcoming executive committee meetings as will notification of the decisions of the executive committee.
+Notification of meetings and decisions made will no longer be permitted to be carried out simply by placing a notice on a notice-board.

+• Proxy votes to be used at owners corporation meetings will have to be submitted to the secretary at least 24 hours before the meeting involved takes place

-The bill also makes a number of legislative amendments that will apply to all schemes.
+The Bill also contains a number of legislative amendments that will apply to all schemes.

 Notwithstanding what I have already said about the need to make specific adjustments for large schemes, there are many aspects of the strata legislative framework that have relevance and value for all schemes.
-The bill contains a package of improvements that will tighten up areas where shortcomings have become evident.
-I would like now to give a brief overview of the remaining provisions of the bill.
-Changes are to be made to the way in which sinking funds are required to be managed by owners' corporations.
-This bill will require that owners' corporations have a structured approach to sinking fund reserves.
-It will be mandatory for all new schemes to implement 10-year sinking fund plans, and they will have to be reviewed at least each five years.
-They will be required to have a 10-year maintenance and expenditure plan and associated budgeting.
+The Bill contains a package of improvements that will tighten up areas where shortcomings have become evident.

+I would like now to give a brief overview of the remaining provisions of this Bill.

+Changes are to be made to the way in which sinking funds are required to be managed by owners corporations.

+This Bill will require that owners corporations have a structured approach to sinking fund reserves.
+It will be mandatory for all new schemes to implement 10-year sinking fund plans.
+They will have to be reviewed at least each five years.

-In other words, owners' corporations will have to turn their minds to capital expenditure that will arise over the following 10 years and plan their sinking fund budget accordingly.
-The revised sinking fund provisions received overwhelming public support during the recent consultation on the "Living in Strata Developments in 2003" issues paper.
+They will be required to have a ten-year maintenance and expenditure plan and associated budgeting.
+In other words, they will have to turn their minds to capital expenditure that will arise over the following ten years and plan the sinking fund budget accordingly.

+The revised sinking fund provisions received overwhelming public support during the recent consultation on the Living in Strata Developments in 2003 Issues Paper.

 It is clearly preferable for adequate financial reserves to be built up over the passage of time so that regular planned maintenance can be carried out.
-This bill will provide sensible support to such an approach.
-Owners' corporations will be free to use expert outside assistance in formulating their 10-year sinking fund plans if they wish, but this will be optional.
-They may have experts within the scheme who can help with devising the plans, and, if so, little or no additional costs will arise for the owners' corporation in putting their plan together.
+This Bill will provide sensible support to such an approach.
+Owners corporations will be free to use expert outside assistance in formulating their 10-year sinking fund plans if they wish but this will be optional.
+They may have experts within the scheme who can help in devising the plans and so little or no additional costs will arise for the owners corporation in getting their plan put together.
 I am sure that members will support the Government's endeavours in this area as they will provide benefits to strata unit owners and the wider community for generations to come.

-While the bill provides that these new sinking fund provisions will apply only to schemes that come into existence after the revised legislation commences, a regulation-making power has been provided to extend them to existing schemes where appropriate.
-Where insufficient funds are put aside and inadequate maintenance is provided, major building expense may arise.
+While the Bill provides that these new sinking fund provisions will only apply to schemes that come into existence after the revised legislation commences, a Regulation-making power has been provided to extend it to existing schemes where appropriate.

+Where there are insufficient funds put aside and inadequate maintenance provided, major building expense may arise.
 This requires a large one-off levy on all unit owners, placing a heavy burden on people with limited sources of income.

-The level of public support for the sinking fund reforms indicates that the extension of the provisions to existing schemes would be appropriate.
+The level of public support for the sinking fund reforms indicates that extension of the provisions to existing schemes would be appropriate.
 However, this will not occur until adequate consultation has been carried out.